pmvester/node-red-code-engine/DNS.md

 }
 ```

 Replace the example code with the code snippet from the previous step.
-In the pasted code, replace `<<application URL>>` with the application URL that you took a note of in the first step.
+In the pasted code, replace `<<application URL>>` with the application URL that you took note of in the first step.

 Click on "Save".